Investigation planning - advice

 - timing and location of interviews, it may be necessary to plan for the supervision of children during the interview

-Timing of interviews is critical where it is anticipated that the situation is serious and court action may be required, where a child is at school and there is concern they cannot return home safely or where it is likely a medical examination will be required for the child.
+Timing of interviews can be critical, if court action may be required.
+This can particularly be the case when a child is at school and there is concern they cannot return home safely.
 If the police, ACSASS or other professionals are involved in the investigation, consult with them about the timing and structure of the interviews.
 See Interviewing without parental permission - advice.

-Where the reported concerns suggest there may be a need to remove the child, consult with the team manager as their endorsement will be required before a practitioner contacts the placement coordination unit regarding placement availability in the event no appropriate kinship placement is available.
+Where the reported concerns suggest there may be a need to Place a child out of parental care, consult the team manager about placement options and consideration of contacting the placement coordination unit if kinship options are not available.
 See Placing a child in out-of-home care for further information on tasks.

 If time permits, also consult the local solicitor, court officer or the Child Protection Litigation Office regarding the strength of the legal basis for such an action if required after a discussion with a team manager.
 See Immediate removal of a child - advice and Early legal advice.

-Plan the likely sequence of events where it is anticipated that the child may need to be removed, including the possible need for police assistance, medical examination, attendance at court, arrangements for bail hearing and placement actions.
+Plan the likely sequence of events where it is anticipated that the child may need to be placed out of parental care, including the possible need for police assistance, medical examination, attendance at court, arrangements for bail hearing and placement actions.
 See procedure Bail justice hearings for tasks that must be undertaken.

 A kit should be prepared with all documents required for investigation visits.
 This should include:

 - identification card for each practitioner attending

 - information sheets for parents and children regarding child protection, court processes, privacy notices, and identifying Aboriginal children

 - legal documentation, such as protection applications, possible conditions